GunzIvan28/rMAP/README.md

     -s/--pangenome  Perform pangenome analysis.
 A minimum of 3 samples should be provided to run this option

-    -g/--gen-ele    Interrogates and profiles for mobile genomic elements(MGE) and insertion sequeces(IS) that may exist in the sequences
+    -g/--gen-ele    Interrogates and profiles for mobile genomic elements(MGE) and insertion sequences(IS) that may exist in the sequences

 For further explanation please visit: https://github.com/GunzIvan28/rMAP